 There are so many things to think about when it comes to using fonts as a design element.
 For instance, if you want big, blocky letters but don't know what specific type of font you are looking for, you could waste a lot of time on a font hunt.
 This is the basic font terminology and how it applies to your work.

-- Typeface - This is, essentially, the name of the font.
+- Typeface: This is, essentially, the name of the font.

-- Font Family - Basically a collection of multiple font types within a specific typeface.
+- Font Family: Basically a collection of multiple font types within a specific typeface.
 For example, the font Trade Gothic LT is part of a font family.
-The other designs have essentially suffixes, like Bold, Condensed and Bold Oblique.
-They are all the same font, however they have different appearances.
+The other designs have essentially suffixes, like Bold, Condensed, and Bold Oblique.
+They are all the same font; however, they have different appearances.

-- Font Foundry - This is a company that makes fonts, my favorite being P22.
+- Font Foundry: This is a company that makes fonts, my favorite being P22.
 Sometimes the font's creator or foundry will put their name or initials into their font names or file names.

-- Serif Fonts - You may see a font with a name that includes this word.
+- Serif Fonts: You may see a font with a name that includes this word.
 This means that the lettering is somewhat embellished with a little bit of a curl on the bottom of the letters.
 They are somewhat easier to read than other fonts.
 Times New Roman is a good example of a serif font.

-- Sans Serif - This is the reverse of a serif font.
+- Sans Serif: This is the reverse of a serif font.
 The lettering does not have the little embellishment and often looks boxy.
 One of the most popular sans serif fonts is called Arial.

-- Script Fonts - These fonts are pretty much what they say they are.
+- Script Fonts: These fonts are pretty much what they say they are.
 They're cursive letters.
-There are subcategories that include calligraphy, brush (that look like brush strokes) and hand writing.
+There are subcategories that include calligraphy, brush (that look like brush strokes), and handwriting.

-- Gothic Fonts - These are the old timey fonts that bring up images of Dracula and the Dark Ages.
-Some are highly stylized and others are fairly plain.
+- Gothic Fonts: These are the old-timey fonts that bring up images of Dracula and the Dark Ages.
+Some are highly stylized, and others are fairly plain.

-- Dingbats/Wingdings/Webdings - These are fonts that are pictures instead of letters.
+- Dingbats/Wingdings/Webdings: These are fonts that are pictures instead of letters.
 A lot of folks who scrapbook use these kinds of fonts because they can make very pretty images.

 These are not nearly all of the types of fonts available.
 If you're looking to expand your font library, take a look around the internet at the different kinds of fonts and picture how you can use them in your work.

-Bold, Italics, Black, Oblique...
-What?
+Bold, Italics, Black, Oblique—What?

 Now you pretty much have a handle on the basics of a font, now is the time to understand what they look like in their different forms.

-- Bold - Bold is simply a thicker style for your font, and it looks like this.
+- Bold: Bold is simply a thicker style for your font, and it looks like this.

-- Italics - Italics is slanted font, usually to the right, like this.
+- Italics: Italics is slanted font, usually to the right, like this.

-- Bold Italics - Bold italics is a combination of, well, bold and italics.
+- Bold Italics: Bold italics is a combination of, well, bold and italics.

-- Black - Black font style is like bold but even thicker.
-In many cases where a font is labeled as black of if a font family comes with a black style, the font will be very bold sometimes with rounded edges.
+- Black: Black font style is like bold but even thicker.
+In many cases where a font is labeled as black of if a font family comes with a black style, the font will be very bold, sometimes with rounded edges.
 See the illustration at the right.

-- Oblique - Oblique fonts are italicized slightly differently than the regular italics fonts, however they do not follow the same rules of creation.
+- Oblique: Oblique fonts are italicized slightly differently than the regular italics fonts; however, they do not follow the same rules of creation.
 For the most part, they will still slant with the top part of the letter pointing to the right, but occasionally you will find one that slants left.

-- Shadow - This is a font that comes with its own "drop shadow," which makes the lettering stand out a bit more.
-Many font foundries do not make shadow fonts because most graphics editing software (like Photoshop, Gimp and Paint Shop Pro) come with drop shadow filters that are easy to apply.
+- Shadow: This is a font that comes with its own "drop shadow," which makes the lettering stand out a bit more.
+Many font foundries do not make shadow fonts because most graphics-editing software (like Photoshop, Gimp, and Paint Shop Pro) come with drop shadow filters that are easy to apply.

-- Outline or Open - These fonts are pretty much what they say they are—they are simple outlines of letters.
+- Outline or Open: These fonts are pretty much what they say they are—they are simple outlines of letters.

 Cool Video About Identifying Different Fonts

-© 2013 Georgianna Lowery
+© 2013 Georgie Lowery